Davisville Village: Demographics

 The population of Davisville Village as of 2006 was 23,690.
 The population of Davisville grew approximately 6.5% between 1996 and 2001, and another 8.5% between 2001 and 2006.
 Davisville is a densely populated neighbourhood.
 Given an area of approximately 3.1 km^{2}, it has a density of approximately 7,642 people per km^{2}.

 Davisville is a fairly wealthy neighbourhood.
-Approximately 33% of Davisville's households earn more than $60,000 per year, which is more than double Toronto, which has an approximately 16.2% of its households earning more than $60,000 per year.
+As of 2006, approximately 33% of Davisville's households earned more than $60,000 per year, which was more than double Toronto, which had an approximately 16.2% of its households earning more than $60,000 per year.

 Davisville has a higher percentage of Canadian citizens than Toronto according to the 2006 census data.
 Almost 48% of Davisville residents are Canadian citizens compared to 46% in city of Toronto.
 Between 1961 and 1981 the immigrant population in Davisville remained fairly consistent at approximately 17% of the total population.
 By 1981 the immigrant population in Davisville increased rapidly and has continued to do so for the past three decades.